artch/angular-route-segment/README.md

 ### Filters ###

 **ATTENTION:** filters are not stateless.
-While they are not intented to work with complex data structures, it can impact performance anyway.
+While they are not intended to work with complex data structures, it can impact performance anyway.
 See more info at [angular.js commit fca6be71](https://github.com/angular/angular.js/commit/fca6be71).

 ##### routeSegmentEqualsTo